Online learning of subgrid-scale models for quasi-geostrophic turbulence in planetary interiors: Results

-For the three considered configurations, we observe a limited range of scales --slightly broader in configurations (ii) and (iii) compared to (i)-- over which the residual spectra adhere to the theoretical scaling $C_R\epsilon^{2/3} k^{-5/3}$ (dashed black lines), taking $C_R=5$.
+For the three considered configurations, we observe a limited range of scales ---slightly broader in configurations (ii) and (iii) compared to (i)--- over which the residual spectra adhere to the theoretical scaling $C_R\epsilon^{2/3} k^{-5/3}$ (dashed black lines), taking $C_R=5$.
 At scales smaller than the forcing scale, the residual spectra drop with a slope close to~$-5$, steeper than the expected~$-3$ scaling due to the direct cascade of enstrophy in two-dimensional turbulence \citep{boffetta2012two}.
-Such steeper scaling behaviors were also reported by \cite{lemasquerier2023zonal} and are attributed to the role played by the large-scale drag \citep{boffetta2007energy}.
-While the $\tau \equiv \mathcal{M}$ model accurately captures the residual spectra up to the scale of the numerical truncation, both the under-resolved simulation and hyperdiffusivity model fail to capture the $-5/3$ slope and lack energetic content at large scale.
+Such steeper scaling behaviors were also reported by \citet{lemasquerier2023zonal} and are attributed to the role played by the large-scale drag \citep{boffetta2007energy}.
+While the different models accurately captures the residual spectra up to the scale of the numerical truncation, the under-resolved simulations slightly lack energetic content at large scale while accumulating energy at small scale.
 Regarding the zonal spectra, we recover in configurations (i) and (ii) a range of scales where the spectra also conform to the theoretical scaling $C_Z\tilde{\beta}^2 k^{-5}$ with $C_Z \approx 0.1$ (dashed grey lines).
 The $-5$ slope is less obvious in configuration (iii) and limited to a narrower range of wavenumbers.
 One possible explanation for this difference is that in configuration (ii) the jets are mostly located in the lower half of the domain, whereas in configuration (iii) they are developed throughout the entire fluid volume (recall Fig.~\ref{fig:configurations-fields}).
-This implies that the variability of $\beta$ in the spherical container will have a greater impact on the zonal spectrum in configuration (iii) than in configuration (ii).
+This implies that the variability of $\beta(s)$ in the spherical container will have a greater impact on the zonal spectrum in configuration (iii) than in configuration (ii).
 The value obtained for $C_Z$ is in the low range of published values, consistent with those obtained by \citet{lemasquerier2023zonal} for a configuration with a similar topographic $\beta$ effect.
-The agreement with the $-5$ slope approximately stops at the Rhines scale $k_R = 2\pi/\ell_R$ (dash-dotted red lines), which is also close to the most energetic scale in the three configurations.
+The agreement with the $-5$ slope approximately stops at the Rhines scale $k_R = 2\pi/\ell_R$ (dotted red lines), which is also close to the most energetic scale in the three configurations.
 We confirm that our configurations are not in a zonostrophic regime by observing a zonostrophy index $R_\beta \approx 1$.
-This index is defined as $R_\beta = k_\beta / k_R$, where $k_\beta$ is the spectral transitional wavenumber at the intersection of the theoretical $-5/3$ and $-5$ slopes.
-While the $-5$ slope is observed in each model, the value of $C_Z$ is underestimated in both the under-resolved simulation and the hyperdiffusivity model.
-In contrast, the learned model $\tau \equiv \mathcal{M}$ correctly reproduces the entire zonal spectrum.
+This index is defined as $R_\beta = k_\beta / k_R$, where $k_\beta$ is the transitional wavenumber which marks the crossing between the residual and the zonal spectra.
+While the $-5$ slope is observed in each model, the zonal spectra of the under-resolved simulations show some significant differences, in particular at $k < k_\mathcal{F}$.
+In contrast, the different models correctly reproduce the entire zonal spectrum.